ppy/osu-wiki/news/2019-07-07-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/osu/kyoumen.jpg)](https://osu.ppy.sh/beatmapsets/731108)

-Like last time, we present you another set of "Kyoumen no Nami" by YURiKA.
-This time, it is [Vell](https://osu.ppy.sh/users/3414541)'s turn to show what amazing things can be done with this breathtaking song.
+Last time we showed you the orchestral arrangement of the song "Kyoumen no Nami" by YURiKA, but this time we have the stunning original full version from [Vell](https://osu.ppy.sh/users/3414541).

-He captures the song's beauty perfectly with his movement choices and hitsounds that the map is definitely a highlight to play.
-[Darky1](https://osu.ppy.sh/users/3372928)'s storyboard definitely adds to the atmosphere for a great gameplay experience.
+Not fazed by its characteristic polyrhythms, he captures the song's beauty perfectly with his movement choices and hitsounds which definitely elevate the map, making it something worth checking out.
+[Darky1](https://osu.ppy.sh/users/3372928)'s storyboard once again adds to the atmosphere for a great gameplay experience as one might be familiar with other Vell maps.

-Don't forget to check out on the lower difficulties by [Stjpa](https://osu.ppy.sh/users/2954693) and [Smokeman](https://osu.ppy.sh/users/2140676) which both also manage to follow the song in a very enjoyable way.
+Don't forget to check out the lower difficulties by [Stjpa](https://osu.ppy.sh/users/2954693) and [Smokeman](https://osu.ppy.sh/users/2140676) which both also manage to follow the song in a very enjoyable way.

 _written by [Icekalt](https://osu.ppy.sh/users/5410645)_